particle-iot/docs/src/content/reference/developer-tools/cli.md

 See [mesh deprecation](/reference/discontinued/mesh/) for more information.

-_These commands require Device OS 0.9.0 or later._
+_These commands require Device OS 0.9.0 through 1.5.2.
+Versions older and newer than that do not include mesh support._

 _On Windows, these commands require the latest drivers.
 See the [CLI installation guide](/tutorials/developer-tools/cli/#using-windows) for details._